-To enter Phase 1 (Phase 1 Deposit) \$4,000/MW To enter Phase 2 (Phase 2 Deposit) The greater of (i) Phase 1 Deposit, and (ii) 20% of cost estimate determined in Phase 1 (cost estimates include: Local SUF and CTOAF) At conclusion of Phase 2 in Decision Period (pay cash and/or security) 100% of costs estimate of SUFs, SDUs, and CTOAFs identified in Phase 1 and Phase 2
+To enter Phase 1 (Phase 1 Deposit) [Due during Decision Period 1] \$4,000/MW To enter Phase 2 (Phase 2 Deposit) [Due during Decision Period 2] The greater of (i) Phase 1 Deposit, and (ii) 20% of cost estimate determined in Phase 1 (cost estimates include: Local SUF and CTOAF) At conclusion of Phase 2 in Decision Period (pay cash and/or security) 100% of costs estimate of SUFs, SDUs, and CTOAFs identified in Phase 1 and Phase 2

-- NYISO will not require demonstration of a Regulatory Milestone. - Deposits are cumulative, not additive. - If Small Generating Facilities are included in Cluster Study Process, they will have to satisfy these requirements.
+- NYISO will not require demonstration of a Regulatory Milestone. - Deposits are cumulative, not additive. - If Small Generating Facilities are included in Cluster Study Process, they will have to satisfy these requirements. - Commercial Readiness deposits will not be required for CRIS-only projects